Challenge coins for the military and the president

 People say that George W. Bush saved his coins for soldiers who were hurt in the Middle East and coming back home.
 President Obama gives them out a lot, especially to the soldiers who stand on the stairs of Air Force One.

 The presidential challenge coin has been in the news a few times.
 Most recently, a vice admiral gave a coin to President-elect Donald Trump in November 2016.
 In other situations, former President Obama was caught on camera giving coins to service members, especially those who guarded Air Force One or Marine One.

 What does a presidential challenge coin actually look like?
 When are they given out, and what kind of designs do they have?
 Let’s take a look.

-In November 2016, Vice Admiral Dave Johnson gave President Trump a challenge coin after a security briefing at his Mar-a-Lago estate in Palm Beach, Florida.
-Most of the time, the coins are given to the president.
-However, some military members decide to give the president a challenge coin with their unit or battalion logo or something similar.
+In November 2016, Vice Admiral Dave Johnson presented President Trump with a challenge coin following a security briefing at his Mar-a-Lago estate in Palm Beach, Florida.
+Typically, these coins are presented to the president; however, some military members opt to offer the president a customized challenge coin featuring their unit or battalion logo or other personalized designs.

 When he had the chance, former President Obama liked to give out presidential challenge coins.
 He was often caught on camera giving a coin to a military member guarding Air Force One or Marine One.
 In one case, he dropped the coin in the middle of giving it to a marine in front of Marine One.